Decoupling and Damping: Structurally-Regularized Gradient Matching for Multimodal Graph Condensation: Methodology

-A high Dirichlet energy signifies a chaotic gradient field.
-The structural amplification mechanism ensures this energy remains high, creating a rugged optimization landscape for $\mathcal{S}$ and causing the meta-gradient to be unstable.
-This persistent instability in the gradient field directly undermines the condensation objective, making it difficult to learn a small yet representative synthetic graph.
+The proof of Theorem~\ref{thm:noise_amplification} is provided in Appendix \ref{proof_t}.
+Theorem~\ref{thm:noise_amplification} shows that the graph structure systematically amplifies gradient noise through its spectral properties, thereby exacerbating optimization instability.
+In particular, a high Dirichlet energy corresponds to a chaotic gradient field, which the structural amplification mechanism sustains, resulting in a rugged optimization landscape and destabilized meta-gradient.
+This persistent instability directly hinders the condensation objective.

+We further analyze the impact of Dirichlet energy \(E(\mathbf{R})\) on gradient field stability and condensation performance through experiments.
+The results confirm a clear negative correlation Fig.~\ref{fig:strut_noise_analysis}(a): lower \(E(\mathbf{R})\) consistently leads to better condensed graph performance.
+Thus, suppressing this energy field stabilizes the gradient field and enhances condensation performance, as shown in Fig.~\ref{fig:strut_noise_analysis}(b).